-3.3.4: Natural Resources Element Goal
+Natural Resources Element Goal

-Protect, preserve and enhance the natural environment.
+Protect, preserve, and enhance the natural environment by promoting biodiversity and preserving and improving ecosystems.

-3.3.5: Natural Resources Element Strategies and Time Frames
+Natural Resources Element Strategies and Time Frames

 The Town should undertake the following strategic actions in support of the Goals of this Plan.
 These implementation strategies will be reviewed a minimum of every five years and updated every ten years from the date of adoption of this Plan.